 What Is Illegal The Project?

-We are a non-profit organization that aims to end the current labor shortage impacting our industries (namely agriculture, hospitality, and construction), provide a legal path to employment for guest workers who wish to work in the U.S. seasonally, and end illegal employment and the exploitation of undocumented workers.
+We are a non-profit educational organization that aims to end the current labor shortage impacting our industries (namely agriculture, hospitality, and construction), provide a legal path to employment for guest workers who wish to work in the U.S. seasonally, and end illegal employment and the exploitation of undocumented workers.

 We want to see an end to the luring of desperate workers by a system of employment that not only puts lives at risk but also separates families here and abroad.